Wabinab/Xenoblade-Chronicles-3-The-Book/src/28_exchanging_flutes.md

 # The Time Is Nigh

-===

-Unrepaired roads, buildings with their metal grids sticking out from its walls.
-As the group reached the ledge, the Keves Castle still appears as a silhouette.
-In the vicinity, trees filled the landscape below them; and a giant tree the size of Yggdrasil to the right of the picture.
+Unrepaired roads, buildings with their metal grids{{footnote: Roads, buildings, all have metal grids within the cement to support them, if you don't already know.}} sticking out from its walls.
+As the group reached the ledge, the Keves Castle a silhouette in the distance.
+Trees filled the landscape below them and in front of their vicinity; a giant tree the size of Yggdrasil to the right of the picture.
 There were some lower storey rectangular buildings at the lower level in front that seemingly encased an outdoor area within it, now overgrown with trees.
 In between the forest and the castle seemed like a sea.
 The group stopped overlooking the scenario.

 Mio commented, "There's Keves Castle...
 It'll still take a while on foot."